mwodring/artc.github.io/xquery.md

 # XQuery Notes

+Adapted mostly from XQuery by Priscilla Walmsley, with some additions adapted from Basex talk, W3Schools and Stack Overflow.
 Note that while sometimes I use @id and such as example attributes, the XML2 blast output has no attributes.
 This is in fact a preferred choice for pure .xml files from some developers.